How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every time a change is made?

 Some Precautions About MSDS

-Sometimes, when a new version of material safety data sheet for chemicals is not available, you just download the MSDS from the internet.
+Sometimes, when a new version of the material safety data sheet for chemicals is not available, you just download the MSDS from the internet.
 Even though you find that the product name and the manufacturer are different.

 Please remind that the product name has to exactly match the product name on the SDS or MSDS.

 The other misconception about MSDS or SDS is no periodic review.
 You think the MSDS validity is forever.
 This is absolutely wrong.
 Establish a definite SOP for this purpose.